-SUMMARY: [ABY 12 and 34] Kylo Ren awakes from a recurring nightmare of persistent bounty hunters.
-Seeking to shake it off, he enters the solace of his holo suite connected to his quarters on board the Finalizer.
+SUMMARY: [ABY 12 and 34] Onboard the Finalizer, Kylo Ren relives the terror of a recurring childhood nightmare — one the shackled him to his father’s past.
+Seeking to shake it off, he enters the solace of the holo suite in his quarters.

 He was so small.
 The top of his head barely reached Han Solo’s belt – when Han Solo was around, that is.
 But inside Ben Solo never felt small, except maybe next to Chewbacca, but then most humans did in close proximity to Wookiees.
 No, inside Ben felt helpless and he hated it.
 It was the one feeling he hated above all others – even more than the sharpest pain – and he vowed to his young self that someday he would never feel it again.

 But there it was – that awful feeling – surging through his seven-year-old soul.
 Creeping out of the shadows that lurked in every corner of every house and flat he ever lived in, every classroom he ever endured, every cargo hold of every ship – especially the Millennium Falcon.
 Every tiny rustle made him jump.
 He was a cat – back arched, fur standing on end, ready to hiss.
 That thought amused him at least, because cats could fend for themselves.
 He once saw a cat fight off a pack of akk dogs all by itself.
 The screams were terrible.

 Night was the worst because the blackness was never complete.
 There were always shapes – human and alien shapes – moving about in a deep shadow world.
 It had been a while since one of those shapes lunged, but they inevitably did.
 He had learned from an early age to mark escape routes wherever he went, even when Han Solo was there, holster on his hip.